TheTesla/HTW-Water-Sample-Collector/doc/main.md

 ![Schematics: wake up pulse time limit circuit](/doc/media/activationcircuit.png)

+The 680 kOhm resistor limits the current into the input port to prevent early battery depletion when the circuit enters power-down mode, while the reed switch stays on.

-In power down mode, only the RTC _U1_ is running.
-The input of voltage regulator _U2_ is powered, but the regulator itself is in power down state.
-The input power rail protection circuit is also powered in power down mode.
+In power-down mode, only the RTC _U1_ is running.
+The input of voltage regulator _U2_ is powered, but the regulator itself is in power-down state.
+The input power rail protection circuit is also powered in power-down mode.

 During the _LoRa_ communication process the current consumption can be >100 mA for some seconds.
 To prevent supply voltage drop, the super caps _C11_ and _C12_ stabilize the input power: